Mich8952/Tic_tac_tool/README.md

 # Tic Tac Tool

 # Quick Start - View the Web App
-You can view our hosted web-app at the following URL.
+You can view our hosted web-app at the following URL:

 http://tictactool.duckdns.org:5174/